Durham Police Department, NH

 The survey results allowed the organization to focus limited resources upon issues that were deemed important by the community and transition from those that were not.
 To the department’s surprise pedestrian violations and safety were identified as the number one citizen concern.
 These facts eliminated anecdotal discussion and allowed for the development of a very comprehensive strategy that included additional personnel to address the community concern.
 The community saw in a very real way that the department was using the results of the survey to make changes and praised the organization for doing so.
 The staff, feeling the gratitude, recognized the importance of asking the community what it desired.

-If you are interested in posting your surveys on the IACP Website, please contact Elaine Deck.
+If you are interested in posting your surveys on the IACP Website, please contact Christina Horst.